WTQ1234/WTQ1234.github.io/_pages/about.md

 Hi, I am Taiqi Wang, you can also call me Frank.
 I am a video game programmer with 3 years of experience.
 This site is about my personal information and collection of game production works.
-I graduated from Dalian University of Technology and have 3 years of experience in game program development.
-This personal page shows my basic situation, collection of works, skills mastered, etc.

 Basic Info
 ======